 Historic South Africa G20 summit declaration prioritises developing world

-At Africa’s first ever G20, the host country’s agenda focuses on more help for poor countries against climate crisis and to reduce debt burden amid a Trump-led US boycott.
+At Africa’s first ever G20, summit, the declaration urges more help against the climate crisis and reduced debt burden for poor countries. amid a Trump-led US boycott.

-The final document of the G20 summit in South Africa says the organisation will work towards the settlement of armed conflicts and lighten the burden of the developing nations in the world.
+The final document of the Group of 20 summit in South Africa says the organisation will work towards the settlement of armed conflicts and lighten the burden of the developing nations in the world.

-The summit, the first G20 gathering on the African continent, convened on the first of two days with an ambitious agenda to make progress on solving some of the longstanding problems that have afflicted the world’s poorest nations despite a boycott by the United States.
+The summit, the first G20 gathering on the African continent, convened on Saturday for the first of two days with an ambitious agenda to make progress on solving some of the longstanding problems that have afflicted the world’s poorest nations despite a boycott by the United States.

 Recommended Storieslist of 4 items